Know These 6 Major Retail Optical Benchmarks

 Benchmark #2: Multiple Pair Ratio

 How To Calculate: Patients purchasing two or more pairs divided by total number of patients purchasing eyewear from your optical.
-Some optical management systems don’t make it easy to track second pair sales.
+Some optical retail software systems don’t make it easy to track second pair sales.
 If this is the case for your system, assign a discount code you use only for second pairs purchased at your optical and track it monthly.

 What to Know: To boost your multiple pair ratio, make sure you train your opticians on products and sales techniques.
 Asking patients about needs such as hobbies and computer use not only is good customer service, but can also be a launching pad for a second pair discussion.